YinchengChen23/PreLect/README.md

 ![alt](https://github.com/YinchengChen23/PreLect/blob/main/img/img10.png?raw=true)

+## License
+This code is made available under the CC BY-NC 4.0 license for non-commercial research applications.

 ## Citing Resources
 coming soon

 ## Authors
 The following individuals have contributed code to PreLect:
-- Yin Cheng, Chen
+- Yin Cheng Chen
-- Ming Fong, Wu
+- Ming Fong Wu

 ## Found a Bug
 Or would like a feature added?
 Or maybe drop some feedback?